joshukraine/mac-bootstrap/README.md

 After running `bootstrap` there are still a few things that need to be done.

 * Restart your machine in order for some changes to take effect.
-* Install remaining software from Mac App Store.
+* Install remaining software from Mac App Store or other sources.
 * Install remaining Homebrew packages via [Brew Bundle][brew-bundle] with `brew bundle install`.
 * Set up iTerm2 and/or Terminal.app profile (see details below).
 * Launch Neovim and `:checkhealth`.